wernerglinka/newGatsbyStarter/site-notes.md

 - gatsby-remark-responsive-iframe
 - gatsby-remark-images
 - gatsby-transformer-remark
+- lines-to-paragraphs

 Add folder `/src/pages/`.
 This folder will hold all markdown content.
 The corresponsing page templates are located in `/src/layouts/templates/`

+The `lines-to-paragraphs` node module allows to have frontmatter fields with multiple paragraphs:

+" >- One paragraph, every line between text is converted to a <br>" " |- Multiple paragraphs, every line between text is converted to a new paragraph"

 ### Separate Page Building According to Content Type